Discover how to spend the perfect weekend in Scottsdale! I'll take you through what to do in Scottsdale, AZ, where to eat, hike, and more!

 West of the bridge is another cute area to walk around which has shopping (Fashion Square Mall), and some popular restaurants (Olive and Ivy and the newly opened STK).
 It makes for a nice area to walk/jog in the morning as it’s usually pretty quiet.

-Acadia Farms has been my go-to spot for brunch in Scottsdale for years.
-The patio is spacious and lovely and the interior feels like a cozy French cottage.
+Acadia Farms Cafe has been my go-to spot for brunch in Scottsdale for years.
+The patio is cozy and lovely and the interior feels like a French cottage.

 This is what most people come to Scottsdale for…so don’t skimp on your pool time!